Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: System Model

 \section{System Model}

-We consider a Dual-Functional Radar-Communication (DFRC) system consisting of one transmitter with $N_{t}$ transmit antennas serving $K$ single-antenna users indexed by $\mathcal{K}=\left\lbrace1,\ldots ,K \right\rbrace $ while detecting a single target.
-Fig.~\ref{fig:system} shows the considered system model.
-The transmitter performs joint communications and radar operation using RSMA.
-The modulated and precoded transmit signal is converted to analog by means of separate DACs connected to each of the transmit antennas.
-The transmitter transmits $L$ consecutive samples in each Pulse Repetition Interval (PRI) of the radar system.
-We give the details of the system model in the following subsections.
+Fig.~\ref{fig:system} shows the system model.
+We consider a DFRC system consisting of one transmitter with $N_{t}$ transmit antennas.
+The transmitter employs 1-layer RSMA \cite{clerckx2018} to serve $K$ single-antenna users indexed by $\mathcal{K}=\left\lbrace1,\ldots ,K \right\rbrace $ and perform sensing operation simultaneously.
+The RSMA transmit signal consists of $L$ consecutive samples in each Pulse Repetition Interval (PRI).
+The digitally formed transmit signal is converted to an analog signal by means of separate DACs connected to each of the transmit antennas.